jussivirkkala/R/README.md

 # R

-This repository contains simple R scripts for different purposes.
+Simple R scripts for different purposes.
 NO RESPONSIBILITY TAKEN FOR USE!

 # [hs-koronavirus-avoindata](hs-koronavirus-avoindata/)